Latest: Oct. 12, 2018

 - Tortington village, cut in two and destroyed as a place

-- Walberton village, and local roads, would suffer increased traffic
+- Walberton village, and other local villages, would suffer increased traffic

 - Torton Hill, southern suburb of Arundel, would suffer noise and pollution

 - Binsted Woods, a ‘Noah’s ark’ for wildlife, cut in two and part destroyed

 The countryside at Arundel, Tortington and Binsted is a fantastic ‘green lung’ for towns close by and many local villages.
 They can currently enjoy the National Park without having to cross the A27 dual carriageway.
 This access, tranquillity and beauty would be lost.

 The wildlife of the area is exceptionally diverse, with 14 species of bats, dormice, water voles, harvest mice, ancient woods and streams.
 Severance by Option 5A would lead to local extinctions of protected species, and destruction of protected habitats.

 Local and environmental groups see the choice of 5A as driven by a regressive agenda which fails to address climate change.
 They put forward a more modest, much cheaper and far less damaging solution, the New Single Purple Route.
 This was not included in the consultation but it should have been, to protect the Park.

 A new four-lane bypass through the South Downs National Park would set a precedent for more major road schemes in this and other National Parks.
 These protected areas must remain protected.

 It is in the local and national interest to call a halt to this abuse of evidence and of the planning process.
 Please donate now if you would like to help.